 This program helps new faculty develop insights about how best to teach professional students at the Kennedy School.
 New faculty have the opportunity to talk with and listen to current faculty about managing HKS classes and to hear about our students and what it is like to teach at HKS.
 Part of the program is to participate in a case discussion and to briefly practice teaching and receive feedback.

 HKS has designated the week of March 3, 2014 as Teaching Week.
 During this week:

 Click here for information about Spring 2014 Teaching Week.

 For strategies on making the most out of visiting colleagues' classes, see this handout: Strategies for Observing Teaching (PDF).

 Click here to view a four-minute video about HKS faculty experiences and reflections on observing colleagues teach (HKS login required).

 A five-minute video was developed during the Spring 2011 Teaching Week that shares HKS student views on great teaching.
 Click here to view the video (HKS login required).

 These lunchtime sessions include helpful information and discussions on teaching at HKS.
-The SLATE/Academic Dean's Faculty Teaching Seminars will take place on four Tuesdays each semester from 11:45am - 1:00pm and lunch will be provided.
+The SLATE/Academic Dean's Faculty Teaching Seminars will take place four times each semester from 11:45am - 1:00pm and lunch will be provided.
 All seminars will take place in the Faculty Dining Room (FDR).
-Click here to see the Faculty Teaching Seminars for Fall 2013.
+Click here to see the Faculty Teaching Seminars for Spring 2014.

 Click here to access handouts from prior seminars.